-With more than 62,000 people in over 130 countries, we are a truly global network with a huge reach and growing capability to serve client needs.
+With more than 68,000 people in 147 markets, we are a truly global network with a huge reach and growing capability to serve client needs.

 GTIL is responsible for both growing and protecting the network but quality is the foundation for everything the network does.
 GTIL carries out quality monitoring of member firms to assess their compliance with global standards.

 Full details of the network’s commitment to quality are in the latest GTIL transparency report [ 1649 kb ].

 The Board of Governors (the board) is the principal and overriding authority in GTIL, and it exercises governance over GTIL.
 The board comprises the chair of the board (currently an independent governor); the chief executive officer (CEO) of GTIL; managing partners from the largest Grant Thornton member firms; managing partners elected or appointed from other Grant Thornton member firms that are not amongst the largest; and independent directors.
 The board aims for a reasonable balance of diversity and representation from different geographical areas, including emerging markets.